bworks84/my_portfolio/README.md

 [x] Hook up to existing domain, create new cloudfront distribution, tie certificate to distro, create new A record.

-[ ] Work on scripts in package.json to automate build, sync to s3 bucket, and invalidate CF distro
+[x] Work on scripts in package.json to automate build, sync to s3 bucket, and invalidate CF distro

+[ ] Implement API that only fires once for each session

 # Tools

-Installed AWS Amplify for authentication and extra tools for this project.

 - Steps: